gitGNU/gnu_kenozooid/doc/user/deco.rst

 To change the dive plan parameters to

-- respiratory volume minute set to 16l/min (default 20l/min)
+- respiratory volume minute 16l/min (default 20l/min)
 - gradient factors low 20% and high 90% (default 30% and 85%)
 - last decompression stop at 6m (default 3m)